Bamco Inc. NY Sells 15,000 Shares of Cytokinetics, Incorporated (NASDAQ:CYTK)

 Analysts Set New Price Targets

 Several equities research analysts have recently commented on the company.
-Morgan Stanley reissued an “equal weight” rating and issued a $90.00 target price (up from $60.00) on shares of Cytokinetics in a research note on Friday, January 5th.
-Truist Financial raised their price target on Cytokinetics from $60.00 to $86.00 and gave the stock a “buy” rating in a research report on Thursday, December 28th.
-UBS Group lowered Cytokinetics from a “buy” rating to a “neutral” rating and raised their price target for the stock from $61.00 to $92.00 in a research report on Wednesday, January 24th.
+StockNews.com cut Cytokinetics from a “hold” rating to a “sell” rating in a research note on Friday, January 5th.
+B. Riley assumed coverage on Cytokinetics in a research report on Tuesday, November 7th.
+They issued a “buy” rating and a $66.00 price target on the stock.
+Morgan Stanley restated an “equal weight” rating and issued a $90.00 price target (up from $60.00) on shares of Cytokinetics in a research report on Friday, January 5th.
 Raymond James raised their price target on Cytokinetics from $63.00 to $92.00 and gave the stock an “outperform” rating in a research report on Thursday, December 28th.
-Finally, StockNews.com lowered Cytokinetics from a “hold” rating to a “sell” rating in a research report on Friday, January 5th.
+Finally, Mizuho raised their price target on Cytokinetics from $80.00 to $103.00 and gave the stock a “buy” rating in a research report on Monday, January 22nd.
 One research analyst has rated the stock with a sell rating, two have assigned a hold rating and thirteen have assigned a buy rating to the company.
 According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and an average target price of $73.94.

 Insider Buying and Selling at Cytokinetics